danbev/learning-v8/README.md

 [1/1] LINK ./bytecode_builtins_list_generator
 ```

-Alright, so I'd like to understand when in the process torgue is run to
+Alright, so I'd like to understand when in the process torque is run to
 generate classes like TorqueGeneratedStruct:
 ```c++
 class Struct : public TorqueGeneratedStruct<Struct, HeapObject> {